Aliases for DFFA Gene

 GeneCards Summary for DFFA Gene

 DFFA (DNA Fragmentation Factor Subunit Alpha) is a Protein Coding gene.
 Diseases associated with DFFA include Carotid Artery Dissection.
-Among its related pathways are TWEAK Pathway and Integrated Pancreatic Cancer Pathway.
+Among its related pathways are Granzyme Pathway and Apoptosis and survival Caspase cascade.

 UniProtKB/Swiss-Prot for DFFA Gene